yantaisa11/beatorajaIIDX/README.md

 # What is this?
 This is a [beatoraja](https://github.com/exch-bms2/beatoraja) that is an IIDX-like modification of the [LR2oraja](https://github.com/wcko87/lr2oraja) base.

+I'm only distributing it to testers right now, but I'll be releasing it to the public soon.

 # Changes from the original beatoraja

 - Based on the pages we referred to, we made the gauge and judge width the same as IIDX